Select Page

 It’s a short one today because it’s easy to identify.

-What are the things that you say about yourself that you consider to be you that you don’t like?
+What are the things you say about yourself that you consider to be you that you don’t like?

-I am constantly growing and learning and changing.
+I am constantly growing, learning, and changing.

 I give myself room to grow.